The California Professional Exemption Explained

 The employee must in most cases be licensed or certified by the state of California in that profession.
 Exceptions to this rule are listed below:

 In Zelasko-Barrett v.
 Brayton-Purcell, LLP, California’s First District Court of Appeal held that an unlicensed law clerk was exempt.
 The law clerk in question had attended law school, had graduated, but had not yet passed the bar exam.
 The court held that the law clerk also met the other two requirements – job duties (in particular the clerk performed work similar to a junior attorney i.e. prepared discovery demands and responses, conducted legal research, drafted legal memoranda, etc.) and minimum salary – for the learned professional exemption (discussed in detail below).

 It should also be noted that the extent of the law clerk’s education was closely considered by the courts in determining his exempt status.
-When determining status in absence of license or certification, the court operates on a case-by-case basis.
+When determining status in the absence of a license or certification, the court operates on a case-by-case basis.